 From what I could experience, ferries in Greece worked pretty well and some of them are enjoyable experiences.
 Don’t expect any luxury, but hit the outdoor deck and enjoy the sea breeze.
 You’ll be fine.

-If you plan to visit the Greek islands for winter holidays, there are ferries operating all year round.
+If you plan to visit the Greek islands for winter holidays, the good news is that there are ferries operating all year round.
 That said, some schedules and ferry connections stop after the middle starting from October and most ferries depart from Piraeus port.

 My experience getting to Koufonisia